John Cornyn: Health care

-Cornyn opposes the Affordable Care Act (Obamacare).
+Cornyn opposes the Affordable Care Act (also known as Obamacare).
 He voted against it in 2009, and played a leading role in the attempts to repeal the Affordable Care Act in 2017.
 He voted against the Health Care and Education Reconciliation Act of 2010.
 Cornyn said that Senator Ted Cruz's 2013 efforts to defund the Affordable Care Act by threatening to default on the U.S. government's debt obligations were "unachievable", adding, "the shutdown did not help our cause.
 What did help our cause was the president's implementation of the Affordable Care Act, which has overwhelmed everything else.
 I don't hear anyone thinking that another government shutdown is the way to achieve our goals."
 Cornyn joined other Republican leaders to block Cruz's procedural move to reject an increase in the debt ceiling.